AlexeiSmirnov84/Disaster-respons/README.md

 3. Go to http://0.0.0.0:3001/

 4. Type any message and enter, as output the message will be classified.

-### Installation
-1. Copy all file to folder on your PC
-2. Install all required software like Anaconda
-3. Follow the steps in Instructions section

 ### Acknowledgments
 This application is free for use.
 Thanks to Udacity team, who helped me with that.